akhilsmokie/vault-bridge/README.md

 ## Overview

-The Vault Bridge protocl is comprised of:
+The Vault Bridge protocol is comprised of:

 - Layer X (the main network)
   - [Vault Bridge Token](#vault-bridge-token-)